MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-service-to-service.md

 ### Encounters and Groups

 Sessions with the large capabilities do not update the recent player list automatically.
 Instead other players are added directly to the recent player list trough Encounters and Groups.
-For more details refer to [Using large sessions for Multiplayer](live-large-sessions.md).
+For details, see [Using large sessions for Multiplayer](live-large-sessions.md).

 The following pattern is used for flagging session members as part of an encounter: